in2code-de/in2publish_core/Documentation/Installation/3_Configuration.md

 **Following settings can be overridden by PageTS and UserTS:**

  * Debug Settings (debug.*)
- * Factory recursion settigns (factory.*recursion)
+ * Factory recursion settings (factory.*recursion)
  * Simple Overview and Ajax (factory.simpleOverviewAndAjax)
  * Publish Files Module folder file limit (factory.fal.folderFileLimit)
- * File Preview Domain (Usefull in PageTS) (filePreviewDomainName)
+ * File Preview Domain (Useful in PageTS) (filePreviewDomainName)
  * View a) filter buttons b) breadcrumb c) titleField (view.*)

-**Follwing settings are accessed before any page or user is resolved or must not be changed by UserTS/PageTS:**
+**Following settings are accessed before any page or user is resolved or must not be changed by UserTS/PageTS:**

  * Foreign Instance Settings (foreign.*)
  * Enabled Modules (module.*)